Halliwell Jones Stadium: Association football

+England's strongest man

+The Halliwell Jones was chosen as the venue to hold the England's strongest man tournament in 2022 and 2023.

-Non sporting events
+Non-sporting events

 The Halliwell Jones held the Autumn Pops Concert with Three Sporting Tenors.
 In 2010, the ground was used to film an episode of Candy Cabs which aired in April 2011 on BBC One.